-Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per ADS, which is the midpoint of the price range on the cover page of this prospectus, would increase or decrease the total consideration paid by new investors by \$ million and, in the case of an increase, would increase the percentage of total consideration paid by new investors by percentage points and, in the case of a decrease, would decrease the percentage of total consideration paid by new investors by percentage points, assuming that the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same.
-An increase or decrease of 1,000,000 in the number of ADSs offered by us, as set forth on the cover page of this prospectus, would increase or decrease the total consideration paid by new investors by \$ million and, in the case of an increase, would increase the percentage of total consideration paid by new investors by percentage points and, in the case of a decrease, would decrease the percentage of total consideration paid by new investors by percentage points, assuming no change in the assumed initial public offering price per ADS.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per ADS, which is the midpoint of the price range on the cover page of this prospectus, would increase or decrease the total consideration paid by new investors by \$ million and, in the case of an increase, would decrease the percentage of total consideration paid by new investors by \$ percentage points, assuming that the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same.
+An increase or decrease of 1,000,000 in the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same.
+An increase or decrease of 1,000,000 in the number of ADSs offered by us, as set forth on the cover page of this prospectus, would increase the total consideration paid by new investors by \$ million and, in the case of an increase, would increase the percentage of total consideration paid by new investors by \$ percentage points and, in the case of a decrease, would increase the percentage of total consideration paid by new investors by \$ percentage points and, in the case of a decrease, would increase the percentage of total consideration paid by new investors by \$ percentage points and, in the case of a decrease, would increase the percentage of total consideration paid by new investors by \$ percentage points and, in the case of a decrease, would decrease the percentage of total consideration paid by new investors by \$ percentage points and, in the case of a decrease, would decrease the percentage of total consideration paid by new investors by \$ percentage points and, in the case of a decrease, would decrease the percentage of total consideration paid by new investors by \$ percentage points, assuming no change in the assumed initial public offering price per ADS.

-If the underwriters exercise their over-allotment option in full, the percentage of ordinary shares held by existing shareholders will decrease to the total number of ordinary shares outstanding after the offering, and the number of shares held by new investors will be increased to of the total number of ordinary shares outstanding after this offering.
+If the underwriters exercise their over-allotment option in full, the percentage of ordinary shares held by existing shareholders will decrease to % of the total number of ordinary shares outstanding after the offering, and the number of shares held by new investors will be increased to , or % of the total number of ordinary shares outstanding after this offering.